j-m-smith426/CIS_Spring2021_G9/README.md

 To Install:
-you can download the Maven file and compile that into a .Jar file or you can just download the .Jar provided in the Project but you must have Java and JavaFX installed
+you can download the Maven file and compile that into a .Jar file or you can just download the .Jar provided in the Project but you must have Java and JavaFX installed Addtionally, for the program to actually create and add Tickets you must have a MySQL Setup that follows the specifications in "434Table_Setup"